alexandrelamberty/nidus-web-app/README.md

 ## Build and run with Docker

 > Environment variables injection for React, see: [environment.sh](environment.sh) \
-> The image build need a .env file to provide variables to be read and updated
+> FIXME: The image build need a .env file to provide variables to be read and updated

 Build the image, see: [Dockerfile](./Dockerfile).